 Around the world there are many variations of a meat pie, such as Empanadas, Samosas, Vatrushka, Belyashi, and even the Pasty are all similar.
 Although commonly fried in oil, which I think I prefer, to bake it is much healthier and absolutely delicious.
 I used to be scared of the work required to make dough with yeast, the rising, the temperature, but I love the dough setting on my Cuisinart bread maker.
 It does all the work for me, just drop the ingredients and walk away.
 It’s perfect!

-There are many variations of savoury piroshki, and I think this Baked Piroshki recipe is my favourite.
-I’ve made Baked Beef Piroshki and an easy sweet Baked Blueberry Piroshki recipe also.
-But everyone loves potato.
+There are many variations of savory piroshki, and I think these Potato Piroshki recipe are one of my favourites.
+Check out my other Piroshki recipes on the site, including Fried Piroshki.
+I think everyone loves potato.
 Combining mashed potato with ground beef and onion is so simple and rustic, baked perfection.

-Some recipes only use potato and onion, some use cabbage, and I’ve made a recipe with the classic beef and onion piroshki found here.
-Mixing the beef with potato makes it easier to work with, especially when trying to close the pirozhok, the mixture sticks together and doesn’t get in the way of your pinching.
+Some recipes only use potato and onion, some use cabbage Mixing the beef with potato makes it easier to work with, especially when trying to close the pirozhok, the mixture sticks together and doesn’t get in the way of your pinching.
 As kids we ate these with Heinz Ketchup, which isn’t traditional, but goes really well.
 Piroshki freeze really well, allowing the kids to pull them out for an after school snack, or honestly, an easy dinner sometimes along side with some borscht.

-I hadn’t made baked piroshki for a few years, and my son said, “Wow, I forgot how good these are!”
+I hadn’t made baked Potato Piroshki for a few years, and my son said, “Wow, I forgot how good these are!”
 So I’ll take the complement, from my kitchen to yours.
 Bon Appetit! Приятного аппетита!

 - 1 cup milk lukewarm